Purdue-CS193/homework-0-ryanhubbart01/index.md

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for

+# Ryan Hubbart's First CS193 Homework
+- I like the CS193 is taught by Purdue students.
+- I appreciate that the PSOs aren't mandatory.

 ```markdown
 Syntax highlighted code block